3 Ways to Pay for an Association Capital Improvement Project

 “Capital improvement projects cover a broad spectrum, from lobby renovations and elevator modernization to replacement of mechanical systems, concrete restoration, clubhouse upgrades and even a new structure or amenity,” said Andrew Lester, president of FirstService Financial, the financial services arm of FirstService Residential.
 Some capital improvement projects may also be material alterations, which may be subject to certain restrictions in your association’s governing documents or state law.
 Consult your association’s attorney before undertaking a capital improvement project.

-1. Look to your reserve fund.
+Option 1: Use your reserve fund.

 Your ability to borrow money may be limited by your governing documents or state law.
 Again, make sure you consult with your association attorney and governing documents before beginning the loan application process to ensure compliance.